 Don Muang International Airport January 5th 1999

-The two athletically built young men strode confidently and purposely through customs control, clean shaven, not a hair out of place, stylish clothes neatly pressed.
-Their whole demeanor was something they were born with, something you could not acquire.
-Tom and myself followed behind, middle aged, overweight, unshaven and disheveled, it was a look that had taken years and plenty of wasted money to achieve.
+The two athletically built young men strode confidently and purposely through customs control, clean-shaven, not a hair out of place, stylish clothes neatly pressed.
+Their whole demeanour was something they were born with, something you could not acquire.
+Tom and I followed behind, middle-aged, overweight, unshaven and dishevelled, it was a look that had taken years and plenty of wasted money to achieve.
 We passed through customs with no problem and entered the terminal.

-“Wallet want money come, you can do” that should do it I said to myself.
+“Wallet wants money comes, you can do” that should do it I said to myself.

-“Could you repeat that sir” she replied, spoken in perfect English with a slight American twang.
+“Could you repeat that sir” she replied, speaking in perfect English with a slight American twang.

-It had been delivered with a look that said they must come from a country where English is 53rd choice in the second language school curriculum.
+It had been delivered with a look that said they must come from a country where English is 53rd choice in the other language school curriculum.
 I upgraded her to nasal English for the cash transaction.
-She deserved better, she merited full stops, commas and paragraphs.
+She deserved better, and she merited full stops, commas and paragraphs.

 Wallets reloaded we headed off.
-Outside the terminal we fought off the onrush of taxi drivers literally begging us to jump in and fill their cars with cigarette smoke.
+Outside the terminal, we fought off the surge of taxi drivers begging us to jump in and fill their cars with cigarette smoke.
 Somehow we found a less hassled spot of mother Thailand and an Australian chap came over and introduced himself.
-Gary had been visiting Thailand for many years and on hearing we were heading down to Pattaya, gave us some advice.
+Gary had been visiting Thailand for many years, and hearing we were heading down to Pattaya, gave us some advice.

 The Australian chap, I’ve forgotten his name, advised us to jump on a bus to Bangkok’s Ekamai Bus Terminal and from there get one of the regular routes to Pattaya.

-Like all good advice…. our taxi pulled into Ekamai Bus Station not too long after with me guessing the Australian chap would still be at the airport boring the ass off somebody still sopping wet behind the ears.
-We had not tasted alcohol for about fifteen hours and we had to get a beer soon, but first things first, bus tickets.
+Like all good advice….our taxi pulled into Ekamai Bus Station not too long after with me guessing the Australian chap would still be at the airport boring the ass off somebody wet behind the ears.
+We had not tasted alcohol for about fifteen hours, and we had to get a beer soon, but first things first, bus tickets.
 Tom gave it a go this time starting with Queens English, getting a reply in third variation English and concluding the deal on a wing and a prayer.
-Our bus would be leaving in about two hours time, it was hot and we needed a drink.
+Our bus would be leaving in about two hours, it was hot, and we needed a drink.

-Have you ever been walking along the side of a road minding your own business, deep in thought when unaware to you a police car or ambulance pulls level and at the same time puts on it’s siren.
+Have you ever been walking along the side of a road minding your own business, deep in thought when unaware to you a police car or ambulance pulls level and at the same time puts on its siren?
 Scares the bloody life out of you.
-Well what happened next was similar but amazing replaces scare.
+Well, what happened next was similar.

 Back home we’d heard stories about tourists in Thailand getting beaten up and robbed by taxi drivers and this was part of the reason we’d opted for the bus.
 Having survived unscathed on the short taxi journey from the airport to the bus station, we were now relaxing with a few beers and starting to feel a little more upbeat.

-After a brief discussion about never having heard of a bus driver overpowering fifty five passengers and robbing them, we both agreed it was time to chill and make the most of our unexpected holiday.
-Anyhow, we’d sit at the back and the bus driver would be knackered by the time he got round to robbing us.
+After a brief discussion about never having heard of a bus driver overpowering fifty-five passengers and robbing them, we both agreed it was time to chill and make the most of our unplanned holiday.
+Anyhow, we’d sit at the back, and the bus driver would be knackered by the time he got round to rob us.

-I really do enjoy sitting on a bus and watching the world go by.
-Having noted that the bus driver did not measure up to my fears, more five foot two with lots of ribs than the one hundred and twenty five kilo, seven foot tall, shaven headed psycho we’d discussed over a glass of the gold stuff, I sank deeper into my seat and relaxed.
-With our cheap and tacky sports bags well stocked with cans of beer the bus pulled away and set off for Pattaya.
+I do enjoy sitting on a bus and watching the world go by.
+Having noted that the bus driver did not measure up to my fears, more five foot two with lots of ribs than the one hundred and twenty-five kilo, seven-foot tall, shaven-headed psycho we’d discussed over a glass of the gold stuff, I sank deeper into my seat and relaxed.
+With our cheap and tacky sports bags well stocked with cans of beer, the bus pulled away and set off for Pattaya.
 From deep inside me, around the rib cage level, I hoped the elephant had managed to drag himself away from Gary.

-The bus rolled into Pattaya Bus Station around nine in the evening, darkness had fallen hours before.
+The bus rolled into Pattaya Bus Station around nine in the evening, and darkness had fallen hours before.
 I remember thinking what a strange country we were in.
-It was winter time in Thailand, nine in the evening and about thirty degrees celcius, it seemed very odd when compared to England’s cold season.
+It was wintertime in Thailand, nine in the evening and about thirty degrees Celcius, and it seemed very odd when compared to England’s cold season.
 We were both sweating as much as a young newspaper girl on her first delivery day approaching the gate of the Battered Pit Bull Rescue Home.
 We disembarked, our mood on a high and our empty beer cans hidden low at the back of the bus.

-By the time we hit Beach Road there were only four of us sat in the rear, I wondered if any of the departed had fell off the back.
-At the time we didn’t know it but we were heading from North to South Pattaya and we rang the bell just past Soi 6.
-The flash of white teeth acknowledged we had overpaid the driver but we didn’t care, booking a hotel for the night was a high priority on our must do list.
+By the time we hit Beach Road, there were only four of us sat in the rear, I wondered if any of the departed had fallen off the back.
+At the time we didn’t know it, but we were heading from North to South Pattaya, and we rang the bell just past Soi 6.
+The flash of white teeth acknowledged we had overpaid the driver, but we didn’t care, booking a hotel for the night was a high priority on our must-do list.
 Second things second, first we needed a drink.
-There was an empty looking small bar about 30 metres away and with our stomach’s pulled in we waddled towards it.
+There was an empty-looking small bar about 30 metres away and with our stomach’s pulled in, we waddled towards it.

-The bar had four tables outside and we sat down at one and breathed in the hot moist night air.
+The bar had four tables outside, and we sat down at one and breathed in the hot moist night air.
 A pretty young bar girl with a broad smile appeared, took our order and disappeared back inside.
-Putting things into collectives you get a herd of cows and a gaggle of geese, we were all of a sudden hit by what is best described as a posse of pussy, we got to our feet.
-Platform shoes, flashing thighs, small pert breasts, tight taut ass, we sat back down, willing but unable to run.
+Putting things into collectives, you get a herd of cows and a gaggle of geese.
+We were all of a sudden hit by a posse of pussy, and we got to our feet.
+Platform shoes, flashing thighs, small pert breasts, tight, taut ass, we sat back down, willing but unable to run.
 It would be an understatement to say we were scared, but the Beginning Part Two had begun.